CrayLabs/SmartSim/doc/dragon.rst

 .. note::

-    SmartSim submits jobs in the order they are received.
-However, a process may be allocated to a GPU node if only GPU nodes are available, regardless of the requested features.

-    To ensure a process is allocated to a specific node, configure a hostname constraint.
+        SmartSim launches jobs in the order they are received on the first available host in a round-robin pattern.
+To ensure a process is launched on a node with specific features, configure a hostname constraint.

 =================
 The Dragon Server